-The LS 460 is powered by a 4.6-liter V8 engine.
-In rear-wheel drive variants, the engine produces 386 horsepower and in all-wheel drive versions it makes 360 horsepower.
+The 2015 Lexus LS 460 is powered by a 4.6-liter V8 engine that makes 386 horsepower in rear-wheel drive variants and 360 horsepower in all-wheel drive models.
 An eight-speed automatic transmission is standard.
-At up to an EPA-estimated 16/24 mpg city/highway, the LS 460's fuel economy is on par for the class.
+The LS 460 gets an EPA-estimated 16/24 mpg city/highway, which is a bit low for the class.

-The hybrid LS 600h L has a 5.0-liter V8 and two electric motors that together produce 438 horsepower.
+The hybrid LS 600h L has a 5.0-liter V8 and two electric motors that produce a combined 438 horsepower.
 A continuously variable transmission (CVT) is standard.
-The LS 600h L earns an EPA fuel economy rating of 19/23 mpg city/highway, which is low compared to what rivals like the BMW ActiveHybrid 7 or diesel-powered Audi A8 L earn.
+According to the EPA, the LS 600h L gets 19/23 mpg city/highway, which is low compared to what rivals like the BMW ActiveHybrid 7 and diesel-powered Audi A8 L TDI earn.

 Handling and Braking